 Common translation files contain common localization or no localization at all for their related images.
 They are in the root directory of the translation path.
-Common translation files produce common images for all major releases of CentOS Distribution.
-In Figure 2, the firstboot-left sed file is an example of common translation file.
+Common translation files create common images for all major releases of CentOS Distribution.

 4.2.2 Specific Translations